ManhTrinhNguyen/Jenkins-Docker-Excercise/README.md

     driver: local
 ```
 - **Security Practice** : I put everything in ${} `${DB_PWD}` .... etc .
 When i need to run this Docker-compose I will configure in the specific ENV of the Server .
 No one can see my DB password via my docker-compose
+- **Heathy check service** : `test: [ "CMD", "mysqladmin", "ping", "-h", "localhost" ]`
+  - Ensure Docker check health of Mysql Container
+  - If the health check fails, the service is marked as unhealthy, and dependent services wait until it becomes healthy.